fbelavenuto/arpl/README.md

 ## Quickstart guide

 After booting the loader, the following screen should appear.
 Type menu.sh and press `<ENTER>`:

 ![](doc/first-screen.png)

 If you prefer, you can access it via the web:

 ![](doc/ttyd.png)

 Select the "model" option and choose the model you prefer:

 ![](doc/model.png)

 Select the "Buildnumber" option and choose the first option:

 ![](doc/buildnumber.png)

+Go to "Serial" menu and choose "Generate a random serial number".

 Select the "Build" option and wait for the loader to be generated:

 ![](doc/making.png)

 Select the "Boot" option and wait for the DSM to boot:

 ![](doc/DSM%20boot.png)

 The DSM kernel does not display messages on the screen, so it is necessary to continue the process of configuring DSM through the browser by accessing the address `http://<ip>`.